And this time, "Roots", the sixth studio album by the "Sepultura", released on February 20, 1996.

 Singer and guitarist Max Cavalera noted, that right at the end of the show he knew that Brown was the man the band needed to work with on the next album and that this was the musical direction that "Sepultura" needed to continue exploring.

 And what an amazing combination of sound and style this album has.
 Something completely different that was not heard until that time.
-An authentic mix of heavy music with strong elements of Nu-Metal, Thrash Metal, Groove Metal, combined with Brazilian tribal music and Brazilian folk music.
+An authentic mix of heavy music with strong elements of Nu-Metal, Thrash Metal, and Groove Metal, combined with Brazilian tribal music and Brazilian folk music.
 Just one big crazy madness.

 The album features 16 tracks spanning over 70 minutes, including three instrumental tracks.

 Three singles were released from the album.
 The first, is the opening track which is also one of the familiar songs of the band "Roots Bloody Roots".
-Max Cavalera noted that the words speak of the need to be proud of your roots, the heritage, the place you came from.
+Max Cavalera noted that the words speak of the need to be proud of your roots, your heritage, and the place you came from.
 He wrote the music so that it would sound as simple and repetitive as a "mantra," with the riff played on only one string.
 The title of the song is a homage to "Sabbath Bloody Sabbath".
 Max is a big fan of Tony Iommi and he is his favorite riff writer.
 The clip was shot in Brazil, the country of origin of the band members.

 The second track "Attitude" is the second single released from the album.
 The lyrics were written by Max's stepson, Dana Wells, who also came up with the idea for the music video.
 Dana was killed in a car accident shortly after the release of the album, and this tragedy was one of the reasons why Max would leave "Sepultura" and form "Soulfly".
 It is interesting to note, that "Soulfly" performs another version of the song, called "The Song Remains Insane".
 Over the years this song has become a kind of tribute to Dana Wells.